isaacchua0309/tp/docs/UserGuide.md

 > - Only full words are matched (e.g., "Han" won't match "Hans")
 > - Any contact matching at least one keyword will be shown

+> 💡 **Pro-tip**: If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the find command.
+Use this to manage your contacts without having to search for them manually!

 #### Deleting a Friend

-Remove a contact from your FitFriends list.
+Remove a friend from your FitFriends list.

 **Format**:
 ```